-He usually went right to sleep when it is over with not problem.
-We have found that night terrors are more common if he is overly tired.
-They are also more common if he is too hot or too cold, or if he has air blowing directly on him (like from a room fan).
+He usually went right to sleep when it was over with no problem.
+We have found that night terrors were more common if he was overly tired.
+They were also more common if he was too hot or too cold, or if he had air blowing directly on him (like from a room fan).

 Brayden first started getting night terrors around age two.
 His fears before bed happened a few months before he turned three, right around the time his imagination really took off.